renovatebot/renovate/docs/usage/configuration-options.md

 This behavior is no longer guaranteed when you enable `platformAutomerge` because the platform might automerge a branch which is not up-to-date.
 For example, GitHub might automerge a Renovate branch even if it's behind the base branch at the time.

+## platformCommit

+Commits will be performed by the platform API rather than using `git` directly.
+Supports GitHub-only.

 ## postUpdateOptions

 - `gomodTidy`: Run `go mod tidy` after Go module updates.
 This is implicitly enabled for major module updates when `gomodUpdateImportPaths` is enabled